 The BID offers two successful matching grant programs to assist businesses with façade improvement grants and sign and awning grants.

-Additional programs offered to BID businesses:
+Additional programs offered to BID businesses including a low interest Business Loan Pool:

-Sandwich Board Sign Grant offering $50 toward the purchase of a sandwich board sign that meets Village requirements.
+Offering $50 toward the purchase of a sandwich board sign that meets Village requirements.

-Education Certificate Grant offering $500 toward the completion of four small business courses at Waukesha County Technical College.
+Offering $500 toward the completion of four small business courses at Waukesha County Technical College.

-Co-Op Advertising Grant Program offers up to $300 per business for print, online, tv & radio advertising.
+Offers up to $300 per business for print, online, tv & radio advertising.

 Additional Resources for COVID-19: